 Board of Trustees

 The New Cross Gate Trust Board represents a partnership between the local community, community organisations and local service providers.
 The membership of the Board is set out in our Articles of Association and currently comprises:

 Chair of our Finance Committee – Andy Rothery

 Education Representative – Currently vacant

 London Borough of Lewisham Representative – Cllr Joan Millbank (Telegraph Hill Ward)

 Health Representative – Dr Pamela Martin – now retired, GP, Queens Road Surgery

 Resident Board members are recruited from time to time when vacancies arise.
 Vacancies are advertised on the website, Facebook, and via our regular newsletter which is delivered door-to-door around New Cross Gate, and to local voluntary and community organisations.
 If you would be interested in applying to become a Resident Board member in the future, please contact firstname.lastname@example.org.

-The Trust’s Delivery Plan for 2019/20 can be found here.
+The Trust’s Delivery Plan for 2020/21 can be found here: delivery plan 202021 final.
 This sets out the work that we aim to achieve over the coming year.
 Please feel free to contact us if you would like to know more about our future plans and ambitions for the Trust.